angular/angular/adev/src/content/reference/configs/file-structure.md

 This type of development environment is suitable for advanced users who are developing shareable libraries, and for enterprises that use a "monorepo" development style, with a single repository and global configuration for all Angular projects.

-To set up a monorepo workspace, you should skip the creating the root application.
+To set up a monorepo workspace, you should skip creating the root application.
 See [Setting up for a multi-project workspace](#multiple-projects) below.

 ## Workspace configuration files